xiaooye/ionic-framework/core/src/components/modal/readme.md

 There are two different ways of using the `canDismiss` property.

+> Note: When using a sheet modal, `canDismiss` will not be checked on swipe if there is no `0` breakpoint set.
+However, it will still be checked when pressing `Esc` or the hardware back button.

 ### Setting a boolean value

 Developers can set `canDismiss` to a boolean value.
 If `canDismiss` is `true`, then the modal will close when users attempt to dismiss the modal.
 If `canDismiss` is `false`, then the modal will not close when users attempt to dismiss the modal.